 Staver, who didn’t attend the meeting, said the Pope hugged Davis and gave her and her husband each a rosary, which she in turn gave to her parents.
 Rosaries are common gifts from popes to visitors.

-"I don't deny that the meeting took place," said the Rev. Federico Lombardi, "but I have no comment to add."
+“I don’t deny that the meeting took place,” said Lombardi.
+“But I have no comment to add.”

 The meeting added a partisan wrinkle to Pope Francis’ trip last week.

-While he strongly defended religious freedom in speeches at the White House, Congress and Philadelphia's Independence Mall, Francis avoided taking public stances on particular political issues.
+While he strongly defended religious freedom in speeches at the White House, Congress and Philadelphia’s Independence Mall, he avoided taking public stances on particular political issues.